Last Updated on December 27, 2022 by admin

 6. Check for Museum Closure Days

 Many of the most popular museums are closed sometime during the week.
 For example, the Louvre is closed every Tuesday.
 If you’re set on seeing the Mona Lisa, make sure you don’t schedule your visit to the Louvre on a Tuesday.
 The Musée d’Orsay, on the other hand, is closed on Mondays.
+It can be disappointing if it’s your last day in Paris only to find out that you can’t see the museum you had wanted to see.
+Make sure to look at the museum schedules in advance!

 7. Consider Buying the Paris Museum Pass

-8. Learn Some French
+8. Learn Some Basic French

 9. Download Offline Maps